keu/docs/software/kubectl.md

 ### Deploying New Airflow Instances

-If you navigate to the Astronomer UI and create a new Airflow deployment, it will create a new helm release in a new namespace.
+If you navigate to the Software UI and create a new Airflow deployment, it will create a new helm release in a new namespace.

 ```bash
 root@orbiter helm ls